DavidSchirduan/DavidSchirduan.github.io/_posts/2018-10-17-JalopyMarkdown.md

 categories: jalopy
 tags: jekyll website tutorial programming
 ---

 > I'm like that co-worker who drives an old junker.
 When you ask them, "How do you keep that thing running?", the advice you get will be useful...but probably no replacement for hiring a real mechanic.
+[View all Jalopy Articles here](https://www.technicalgrimoire.com/jalopy/).

 The death of Google Plus has left the RPG community a little bewildered.
 Some search for a new social platform, while others retreat to facebook/twitter/whatever.
 But what interests me is the huge community push to embrace blogging again.